edillormark2/Laravel-React-Survey-Form/README.md

 - **Version Control** GitHub for efficient version control.

 ## License
-This project is all rights reserved by CinqueDev group.
+This project is all rights reserved by Mark Daniel Edillor.

 ## Contact
 For any questions or feedback, feel free to contact me at edillormark2@gmail.com or my Facebook account, Mark Daniel Edillor.